 Continue to develop and enhance this rare passive solar heat greenhouse and surrounding land to provide a beautiful green space and respite for the community.
 Cultivate a wide range of plants native to our area planted and designed to attract and feed endangered pollinators.
 Teach plant identification and their culinary qualities.
 Continue production of garden produce to be shared with our community produce recipients.
 Work with community programs to help promote gardening and healthy eating.

-In 2021, we will continue working for our community as we grow our vegetables from seed in the greenhouse and harvest our garden produce for our two produce recipients: the Gering United Methodist Church to be used in their Ministry of weekly soup suppers as well as produce given to community members and the First Baptist Church of Scottsbluff Ministry using our fresh produce to add to their weekly pantry boxes delivered to families in need.
+We are working for our community as we grow our vegetables from seed in the greenhouse and harvest our garden produce for our two produce recipients: the Gering United Methodist Church to be used in their Ministry of weekly soup suppers as well as produce given to community members and the First Baptist Church of Scottsbluff Ministry using our fresh produce to add to their weekly pantry boxes delivered to families in need.
 Extra produce is shared with the Church family.
 In the 2020 growing season we provided over 1,600 lbs. of produce.
 Through these entities, hundreds have been served by the Gering Community Ever Green House every year.

 The Gering Community Ever Green House strives to provide a serene green space for the community.
 It is our intention to provide beauty that can be enjoyed by all, as well as ensuring access for people with disabilities.
 In 2019/20 we completed our 200' concrete walkway and arbor on the south side of the greenhouse building.
 Flowering climbing varieties including Silver Lace, Clematis and Wisteria have been planted along the arbor and were enjoyed last year.
 Benches and solar lights illuminate the walkway to enjoy summer evenings.